-Your ManyPets pet insurance plan doesn’t draw a distinction between emergency care, specialist care, or non-emergency accident/illness care, so the rules are the same across the board.
+Your ManyPets pet insurance plan doesn’t draw a distinction between emergency care, specialist care, or non-emergency accident or illness care, so the rules are the same across the board.
 ManyPets insurance does not cover:

-This is the brief period, beginning the day you purchase your insurance policy, when your pet's accidents and illnesses are not yet eligible for coverage.
-Once your pet is in your possession, the ManyPets waiting period — in most states as of May 2023 – is for 15 days after you purchase your policy.
-(Waiting periods may vary by state due to relevant regulatory rules and changes; always refer to your own state’s policy wording.
+This is the brief period, beginning the day your insurance policy becomes effective, when your pet's accidents and illnesses are not yet eligible for coverage.
+Waiting periods may vary by state due to relevant regulatory rules and changes; always refer to your own state’s policy wording.